wangarimargaret/AI-FINAL-PROJECT/README.md

 - GET /api/reservations/:userId → Get user reservations

 ## Security & Validation:
-- Hash passwords using bcrypt
+- Use bcrypt to securely hash user passwords.

-- Protect routes with JWT middleware
+Implement JWT middleware to safeguard protected routes.

-- Role-based access control (consumer, pharmacy, admin)
+Apply role-based access control for different user types (consumer, pharmacy, and admin).

-- Validate request bodies using express-validator
+Use express-validator to ensure all incoming request data is properly validated.

 ## Setup:
 - Include instructions in README for: